I worked on a training program for police officers on how to interrogate criminals and interview survivors of a crime.

-Once my UPS delivery man tried to be helpful in protecting some packages delivered to my house, he shoved them under my backyard gate.
+Once my UPS delivery man tried to help protect some packages delivered to my house, he shoved them under my backyard gate.
 The only problem was my dog ate them up.
 Others have placed them behind planters and such, but lately, some Amazon drivers throw them on the doorstep without a care in the world.

 Don't Do Anything Illegal

 Unfortunately, criminals exist in society.
 They continue to commit crimes until they change through rehabilitation.
-The first step toward rehabilitation is getting their self-respect back.
-There is a wonderful organization called The Way to Happiness Foundation that can help a criminal get his or her self-respect back.
+The first step toward recovery is getting their self-respect back.
+A wonderful organization called The Way to Happiness Foundation can help a criminal get his or her self-respect back.

 I pass these booklets out to the general public in hopes it helps people live a better and happier life.